 In general, golf swings do not vary much.
 The grip, swing, and tracks are usually very similar, regardless of the golfer.
 But when it comes to putting, golfers tend to have different postures, grips, and swings in an attempt to sink that birdie into a piece of cake.

 The manufacturers of golf clubs have even come to ask for “different”, creating putters that have interesting head designs and shaft lengths.
 A characteristic that many golfers have begun to adopt is the central shafted putter.
 The best central shaft putters come with all the other features found in a traditional folded shaft putter.

 But why can central shafted putters ask?
-First, the central shafted putters increase the balance since the axis is centred on the clubhead.
+First, the central shafted putters increase the balance since the axis is centered on the clubhead.
 Another reason why people like central axis putters is that it is very easy to align the putter and make sure that the face of the putter is square in the direction.

 While there are many options when it comes to central shafted putters, some putters stand out more than others.
 From top-quality materials and performance to great value, some putters are better than others.
 And we created this guide to help you identify the 10 best central shafted putters on the market.